veebch/boostbox/README.md

 Some notes on a command-line terminal, (reversibly) built into an old a super 8 film viewer.
 The aim is to make a functional terminal rather than just bunging an SBC into something old and it looking cool.

-An evolving set of command line tools that make for an efficient workflow.
+This aims to be an evolving set of command line tools that make for an efficient workflow.
 Some things to make them a little easier to navigate are in the [cheat-sheets directory](./cheatsheets).

 # Background